 Honestly, one of the biggest challenges of pursuing medical studies anywhere in the world is cost.
 In the United States, for example, medical studies are relatively more costly than elsewhere.
 Multiply eight years (four years of pre-med and four years of actual medical studies) by 50,000 US dollars approximately and that does not cover room and board.
 You will understand quickly what I am saying.
 Medical studies in the US if you count from beginning to end, can cost over half a million dollars.

 Let us consider another North American option: Canada.
 Canadian tuition fees are significantly lower than in the US.
-Moreover, at the most highly ranked faculties in Canada you are receiving an education as good as the top American universities.
-Here is the problem: while doing your usual minimum three years of pre-med in Canada is unproblematic (tuition fees are about 16000 US per year for foreigners and significantly less for Canadians), access to the actual clinical studies is severely restricted to Canadian citizens and permanent residents.
+Moreover, at the most highly ranked faculties in Canada, you are receiving an education as good as the top American universities.
+Here is the problem: while doing your usual minimum of three years of pre-med in Canada is unproblematic (tuition fees are about 16000 US per year for foreigners and significantly less for Canadians), access to the actual clinical studies is severely restricted to Canadian citizens and permanent residents.
 If you are Canadian and therefore eligible, you need to know the tuition fees for the four years of medical or pharmaceutical studies fluctuate around 30,000 US dollars.
-The professors and researchers at the top ranked Canadian institutions have made breakthroughs in medical science and have Nobel-prize winners among their faculty and alumni.
+The professors and researchers at the top-ranked Canadian institutions have made breakthroughs in medical science and have Nobel-prize winners among their faculty and alumni.
 Therefore, entry into these schools is highly selective.

 The United Kingdom

 In the United Kingdom, the absence of pre-med requirements means that medical studies tend to be shorter: five or six years instead of 7 or 8 in North America.
 Clinical years at one prestigious London institution, for example, cost around 38,000 pounds per year at the time of writing.
-Entry is highly competitive especially for international students: typically 3 straight As in British A levels or a 38 points on the IB exam are minimum requirements to receive consideration.
+Entry is highly competitive, especially for international students: typically 3 straight As in British A levels or 38 points on the IB exam are minimum requirements to receive consideration.

-What are the medical programmes in Hungary?
+What are the medical programs in Hungary?

-As in most universities in the continent, the first two years are dedicated to laying foundations: Macroscopic and microscopic anatomy, Biochemistry, Physiology, Microbiology, Biostatistics.
+As in most universities in the continent, the first two years are dedicated to laying foundations: Macroscopic and microscopic anatomy, Biochemistry, Physiology, Microbiology, and Biostatistics.
 Actual contact with patients only commences in the third year of studies.

-Hungary is in the centre of Europe: its capital is two and a half hours away from Vienna.
+Hungary is in the center of Europe: its capital is two and a half hours away from Vienna.
 Hungarian people are lively, hedonistic, and quirky.
 Hungarian cities, especially the capital, can be places of mesmerizing beauty.
 Budapest is party central.
-Debrecen, Pecs, Szeged offer even lower costs of living than Budapest.
+Debrecen, Pecs, and Szeged offer even lower costs of living than Budapest.

 With its rigorous educational system and distinguished scientific history, Hungary offers an economically viable option to pursue medical studies.
 If you speak German, Germany and Austria may offer even cheaper options for pursuing medicine, though access is restricted by admissions quotas (numerus clausus).